Open topic with navigation

 Avoid doing single-character GETS/ACCEPT sequences with the TTSTS subroutine (which slows down the system).
 A computer may be slowed noticeably by trying to accept characters at 9600 baud.
 Instead, use GETS with the WAIT and MASK qualifiers for timed I/O to a serial port.
 In this mode, several devices at 9600 baud can be handled simultaneously.
 For more information about serial ports on UNIX, see INITPORT.

-For non-service runtimes on Windows, certain Windows reserved characters, such as tab, cannot be input with GETS from TT:.
+For the regular runtime (dbr) on Windows, certain Windows reserved characters, such as tab, cannot be input with GETS from TT:.

 On OpenVMS, GETS is not allowed from TT: when the input is redirected.